Big Chuck and Lil' John: History

 Chuck Schodowski began his career as a producer/engineer at KYW-TV in 1961, then joined WJW-TV in the same capacity within several months.
-Upon joining WJW, he was tasked to do production for Ernie's Place, a movie showcase starring announcer Ernie Anderson and comedian/writer Tom Conway, as Anderson falsely claimed Conway had directorial experience.
+Upon joining WJW, he was tasked to do production for Ernie's Place, a movie showcase starring announcer Ernie Anderson and comedian/writer Tom Conway (later known as Tim Conway), as Anderson falsely claimed Conway had directorial experience.
 When Conway left the station after being discovered by Rose Marie, Anderson was cast as horror host Ghoulardi.
 Schodowski was instrumental in bringing in the blend of blues and polka music that helped define the show, adding comic audio drop-ins to enliven the often awful movies, and immortalized The Rivingtons' tune "Papa Oom Mow Mow" by marrying it to the image of an old man gurning.
 Anderson utilized Schodowski as a sidekick in comedy skits, including a controversial spoof of Peyton Place called Parma Place that played heavily to ethnic stereotypes in the Cleveland suburb.

 When Anderson left Cleveland for California in 1966, his popular Ghoulardi character was retired, and a talent search ensued to find a replacement.
 Schodowski agreed to help Bob Wells (WJW's "Hoolihan the Weatherman") with his audition, and the management decided they liked the way the two performed together.
 They became co-hosts of The Hoolihan and Big Chuck Show, which launched on December 23, 1966.
 In addition to screening horror films, the duo soon started filming comedy skits interspersed within the host segments.

 After Wells left the show in 1979, John Rinaldi, a jeweler by trade who had already been featured on many of the program's skits, took over as co-host.
 The show itself was relaunched as The Big Chuck and Lil' John Show, and while effectively a separate and distinct show, the familiar Catch As Catch Can theme was retained, among other show elements.
 Moreover, taped skits from the preceding show often would be rerun on The Big Chuck and Lil' John Show through various "oldies nights".

 For many years, the show aired at 11:30 p.m. on Friday nights before moving to 11:30 p.m. on Saturday nights starting on October 1, 1988 (to accommodate The Arsenio Hall Show, which WJW was airing following their weeknight 11 p.m. newscasts), then back to Fridays following WJW's affiliation switch to Fox in 1994.